extrasmallwinnie/micromeg/README.md

 <!-- badges: end -->

-The goal of micromeg is to document and share convenience functions I personally use frequently for microbiome data analysis and processing.
+The goal of micromeg is to document and share convenience functions I use frequently for microbiome data analysis and processing.
 This package does not create anything new and is built on the great work of others.
 Many of the functions it provides already exist in other packages.
-For example, [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html) provides many tools for analysis of microbiome data; it is very well-documented, commonly used (I use it myself!) and so may be better for your purposes.
+For example, [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html) provides many similar tools, and is very well-documented and commonly used (I use it myself!) and so may be better for your purposes.

 Other R packages heavily used here include:
 1. [tidyverse](https://tidyverse.tidyverse.org) ecosystem